 The chairman of the HBLB, Paul Darling, said:

 “We are pleased to be able to sustain our significant support into 2021.
 This announcement is intended to provide clarity to the sport about prize money and regulatory grants through to next spring.”

 All of which makes it timely to consider who the Horserace Betting Levy Board is, what is their primary function and where do they get their money from?

 The Horserace Betting Levy Board (HBLB), or the Levy Board as it is often referred to, is a non-departmental public body of the UK government – specifically the Department for Digital, Culture, Media and Sport.

 The HBLB was established as part of the Betting Levy Act 1961, which came into being as high street betting shops were legalised in the UK and the government wanted to introduce statutory laws on how tax revenue etc was to be collected.

-The role of the Levy Board is to collect a statutory levy paid by UK bookmakers, which is calculated as 10% of their annual profits.
+The role of the Levy Board is to collect a statutory levy paid by UK bookmakers, which is calculated as 10% of their annual earnings.
 This money is then redistributed to a number of areas for the furtherment of horse racing in the United Kingdom.

 In the financial year to March 31, 2020, the levy fund stood at £97 million, and this was then distributed according to the HBLB Business Plan.